Simple Chestnut Stuffing or Dressing

 Instructions

-• Add chopped onions, carrots, and celery.
+• Add chopped onions, carrots, and celery to the skillet.
 Cook until soft and translucent, stirring to keep from browning.

-• Add chopped chestnuts, herbs, and bone broth.
-Mix to combine the ingredients.
+• Add chestnuts, herbs, and bone broth.
+Stir well with a spoon to combine the ingredients.

-• Add bread cubes and incorporate well.
-If the stuffing is too dry, add more broth however, it should not be soggy.
+• Add bread cubes and stir well to incorporate.
+If the stuffing is too dry, add more broth, however, it should not be soggy.

-• If baking the stuffing separately, bake the stuffing in the large cast-iron skillet with lid or any other baking dish with cover (you can use aluminum foil) for 30 minutes.
+• To serve as a dressing: Add stuffing to a large cast-iron skillet with lid or any other baking dish with lid (or cover with aluminum foil).
+Bake in 350℉. preheated oven for 30 minutes.

-• After 30 minutes, take lid or foil off and bake for another 10 minutes uncovered.
+• After 30 minutes, remove lid or foil and bake uncovered for another 10 minutes.

 • Pro tip: if you are baking the stuffing separately you can drizzle turkey drippings over it to get a better flavor.